The Catholic Defender: The History of Lent

 St. Athanasius (d.
 373) in this “Festal Letters” beckoned his followers to keep a 40-day fast prior to the more intense fasting of Holy Week.

-St. Cyril of Jerusalem (d.
+St. Cyril of Jerusalem theologian of the early Church (d.
 386) in his teaching, very much resembled our current RCIA programs, there were 18 pre-baptismal instructions given to the catechumens during Lent.

-St. Cyril of Alexandria (d.
+St. Cyril of Alexandria Patriarch of Alexandria (d.
 444) in his series of “Festal Letters” also noted the practices and duration of Lent, emphasizing the 40-day period of fasting.

 Finally, Pope St. Leo (d.
 461) called for the faithful to “fulfill with their fasts the Apostolic institution of the 40 days,” again noting the apostolic origins of Lent.
 By this time, the Gentleman who called me on the phone began to yell at me telling me that if I wanted to remain Catholic, I should leave Harrison Arkansas.
 I just continued on…